LauraHBui/Modelling-Crime-Data-2021/docs/05-inferential-statistics.md

 In our previous activity, we used sample sizes of 100, but is 100 a good size?
 What if we had repeated samples of 30 observations instead of 100?
 What about 1,000?

-Let us create three sets of 1,000 samples this time, to see how the sample size might affect our sampling distribution of our mean.
+Let us create three sets of 1,000 samples to see how the sample size might affect our sampling distribution of the mean.

 We make the three new data frame objects to represent these sets of 1,000 samples, and call them `sample30`, `sample100`, and `sample1000`:
 <br>